 Sesame Logo

-Get a scopolamine patch (Transderm Scop) prescription online for motion sickness or nausea
+Get a scopolamine patch prescription online for motion sickness or nausea

-See a Sesame provider today and get a scopolamine prescription online if it’s right for you.
-Scopolamine is a transdermal patch used in adults to help prevent nausea and vomiting caused by motion sickness or during recovery after surgery.
+See a Sesame provider today and get a scopolamine (generic for Transderm Scop) prescription online if it’s right for you.
+Scopolamine is an FDA-approved transdermal patch used in adults to help prevent nausea and vomiting caused by motion sickness or during recovery after surgery.

 This medication can help you: